cloudedbats/cloudedbats_wurb_2020/README.md

 There are different ways to turn off the Raspberry Pi detector.
 (Just power off is not recommended since there is a small risk of corrupted SD card or USB memory sticks.):

-- Go to Settings - More and press the "Shutdown" button.
+- Go to "Settings - More" and press the "Shutdown" button.
 - Go to the WiFi administration page at http://10.3.141.1.
 Select "System" and press "Shutdown".
 - If you are using a "Witty Pi 3" board from UUGear.com, just press the power off button.